Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Advantages of the Burrard Street Bridge

-• The view of English Bay, the sunset, boats in the water, the city at night and the fireworks are all amazing!
+• The view of English Bay, the sunset, boats in the water, the city at night and the fireworks (when they happened) are all amazing!

-• You’re close enough to English Bay for a spectacular view of the fireworks, but far enough away to avoid most of the crowds.
+• You were close enough to English Bay for a spectacular view of the fireworks, but far enough away to avoid most of the crowds.

 Main Disadvantages of the Burrard Street Bridge

-• You need to arrive early to get a good view, but there isn’t a whole lot to do while you wait (except admire the view, play on your phone and chat with your friends).
+• You needed to arrive early to get a good view, but there wasn’t a whole lot to do while you waited (except admire the view, play on your phone and chat with your friends).
+Also, unless your brought a chair, the only thing to sit on was the sidewalk.

 Tips & Advice for the Burrard Bridge

-• Arrive early to get a spot near the railing.
+• On fireworks nights, it was bes to arrive early to get a spot near the railing.

-• Take your camera (and your tripod).
+• You could take your camera (and your tripod).
 The view is stunning!

 False Creek and English Bay Fireworks